 - What are some activities that help you feel better?
 Could we do some together?

-- Who else could we ask to help us work through how you’re feeling at the moment?
+- Who else could we ask to help us work through how you’re feeling now?

 Why do thoughtful comments help?

-Encouraging words often identify things that a person is doing well, rather than the things they are struggling with.
-On the more difficult days, your encouragements may look towards the future, and the hope that they can (and will) improve with the right support and sufficient time.
+Encouraging words often identify things that a person is doing well rather than the things they are struggling with.
+On the more difficult days, your encouragement may look towards the future and the hope that they can (and will) improve with the right support and sufficient time.

-- You are looking healthier today.
+- You look healthier today.
 Are you feeling a little bit better on the inside?

-- Improvement is a slow process, but I know that you will keep getting better.
+- Improvement is a slow process, but I know you will keep improving.

 - I know you are doing your best to get well.
 What would be helpful for you right now?

-- Do you feel like you could manage a small task today, like taking a shower?
+- Do you feel you could manage a small task today, like taking a shower?

 - I know recovery can be tiring – but you have come so far from where you were.
 Together, we can get you through this.

 Why is encouragement so helpful when talking to someone with depression?